marcusoftnet/marcusoftnet.github.io/_posts/2020-02-12-how-do-i-kanbanize-my--items-backlog---a-reponse.md

 ### The Nihilist approach

-Well... apparently these 300+ user stories are supposed to be done.
+> Well... apparently these 300+ user stories are supposed to be done.
 So in that case we just pick any old one and start and once it's done the next one.
 Until we are done or we are out of time.
 We have in essence a waterfall project dressed up as agile.
+>
+> Let's all go home.
+They will screw us over anyway.
+Life is futile in general.
+Goodbye.

-I've been in more projects like these than i case to remember.
-You can notice it by listening for a secret phrase:
+I've been in more projects like these than I care to remember.
+You can notice if you're in one, by listening for a secret phrase:

 > Well... the order doesn't really matter. **Nothing is done until everything is done**